harness/developer-hub/docs/code-repository/work-in-repos/branch.md

 :::

+## Protect a branch

+For information about branch protection rules, go to [Enable protection rules](../config-repos/protection-rules.md).

 ## Switch branches

-When viewing a repository in Harness Code, there are several ways you can switch branches:
+When viewing a repository in Harness Code, most pages initially show the default branch.
+There are several ways you can switch branches:

 * Go to **Branches** and select a branch from the list of branches.
 * Go to **Commits**, select the current branch name, and then select a branch from the dropdown menu.